 @Antonio Vazquez (antoniov) According to the submitter this was not made with Archimesh, but the default add mesh tool.
 For some more strangeness, I noticed if I move the one of the HOUSE_WALLS objects from layer 0 back to layer 5 the measurements break again.

 @Nicholas Spies (nspies11) I was wrong, "HOUSE_WALLS" was the only mesh object that was duplicated.
 It looks like the duplicate (HOUSE_WALLS.001) is what most of the measurements were attached to.
 Also, to submit answers you can just enter them in the reply box at the bottom of this page.
 But if that is not working for some reason, editing the description works to.

 I found what I believe is the source the problem.
 There appears to be an issue with MeasureIt when geometry is on different layers.
 When I moved all the geometry to the first layer all the measurements in the file work as intended.
 I'm not sure if this is related, but there also appears to be duplicates of most of the geometry scattered over different layers.

 Bah, didn't know this was reopened.
 Well this is definitely a weird issue.
-MeasureIt seems to still work just fine on new geometry and added annotations, but fails with most of the existing geometry in the blend file.
+MeasureIt seems to work just fine if you add new geometry or annotations to the blend file, but fails with most of the existing geometry.
 I don't know of any limitation preventing MeasureIt from working with joined or grouped geometry.
 Did you use Archimesh or another addon to create the geometry or the stock "Add mesh" option?